 Hello!
-My name is Tom Kemp, and I live with my wife and kids and dog Chloe in Palo Alto, CA. I will be using this blog to explore cybersecurity, entrepreneurship and what other topics that may be of interest to me.
+My name is Tom Kemp, and I live with my wife and kids and dog Chloe in Menlo Park, CA. I will be using this blog to explore privacy, cybersecurity, entrepreneurship and what other topics that may be of interest to me.

 A bit of background on me: after growing up in Michigan and going to the University of Michigan — I majored in Computer Science and also in History — I have lived and worked in the Bay Area for 30 years now.
 I started my career out of college at Oracle.
 I was later part of the founding team that started up the software company NetIQ that went public in 1999.
 I also worked for a short time at a leading Venture Capital (VC) firm as an Entrepreneur-in-Residence (EIR) before co-founding and being CEO of Centrify, a leading cybersecurity software and cloud services firm.

 At Centrify we grew to over $125m in annual revenue with over 5000 customers (including over half the Fortune 50), and as CEO I led a team of over 500 great professionals.
 We also raised over $90 million from VCs and strategic investors.
 For my work at Centrify I was named an Entrepreneur Of The Year® 2018 Award Finalist in Northern California.
 In 2018 I led Centrify through a successful acquisition by the Private Equity firm Thoma Bravo.
 You can read my business bio on LinkedIn or follow me at Twitter at @tomkemp00.

 After selling Centrify, I have been doing stuff like non-profit work with an organization that helps bridge the educational opportunity gap with low income and minority kids.
 I also coached various girls’ fastpitch softball teams, but have hung up my glove.
 I also have been investing my own personal money in seed stage companies.
 You can check out my website for that at KempAuVentures.com.